Jack-Wong-dev/ios-loops-lab/README.md

 ```
 let someRange = 20...150

+//Solution 1 : Check if divisible by 2 and 3
 for i in someRange where i % 3 == 0 && i % 2 == 0{
+print(i)
+}

+//Solution 2: Check if divisible by 6 instead
+for i in someRange where i % 6 == 0{
     print(i)
 }
 ```